Jacqueline Fernandez: Debut and breakthrough (2009–2013)

-2014–present: Commercial success
+Commercial success (2014–2018)

 In 2014, Fernandez appeared in Sajid Nadiadwala's directorial debut—the action film Kick, a remake of a 2009 Telugu film of same name.
 She starred opposite Salman Khan, playing Shaina, a psychiatrist.
 She retained her real voice for the first time in Kick.
 While Sneha May Francis commented that she is: "incredibly dazzling, and moves like a magic", Raja Sen of Rediff.com was more critical of her dialogue delivery, calling it "unfortunate."
 The film received mixed reviews from critics, but with worldwide revenue of over ₹3.75 billion, it became the fourth highest-grossing Bollywood film.
 The film established Fernandez as one of the most popular Bollywood actresses.

 In 2015, Fernandez featured in Vicky Singh's Roy, a romantic thriller, which critic Sarita A. Tanwar described as a "boring, exhausting and pretentious" film.
 Fernandez played dual roles, Ayesha Aamir, a filmmaker in a relationship with another filmmaker (played by Arjun Rampal) and Tia Desai, a girl in love with a thief (played by Ranbir Kapoor).
 While India TV called it "her best act till date", critic Rajeev Masand felt that she "appears miscast in a part that required greater range."
 Roy failed to meet its box-office expectations, and was a commercial failure.
 Later that year, she appeared in a guest appearance for the comedy-satire Bangistan.

 Karan Malhotra's action drama Brothers was Fernandez's next release.
 Co-starring alongside Akshay Kumar and Sidharth Malhotra, Fernandez played Jenny, a fearless mother struggling for her child, a role which she described as "challenging", "intense", and "difficult".
 The role marked a departure from the glamorous characters that she had a reputation for portraying.
 Dhriti Sharma of Zee News called her character "soft, timid and promising", and praised her for: "convincingly pull[ing] off a pleasing character of a street fighter's wife".
 Film critic Subhash K. Jha noted that she: "...in a limited role gives her finest emotive shot", while critic Raja Sen remarked: "[she] plays Kumar's long-sobbing wife who gets so deliriously happy on seeing a text message that it may well have contained news about a Kick sequel."
 Later that year, she starred in the horror thriller Definition of Fear, which marked her Hollywood debut.